monks1975/moodle-course-bot/README.md

    ```bash
    npm run build
    ```
-   This will generate the JavaScript and CSS files required for the Moodle block, typically under a `dist` directory.
+   This will generate the code required for the Moodle block, typically under a `dist` directory.

 ---